YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 contract; mathematical interpretation and research significance remain separate questions.

-## Figure
+## How to read the diagrams

-*The two diagrams above are the architecture and control-flow views of the same case study.*
+*The two diagrams deliberately use different forms: the first emphasizes components and boundaries, while the second emphasizes states, decisions, and recovery.
+Both describe the same code-based case study.*